Synthird/distance-between-dots/README.md

-# Distance between command line dots
+# Distance between dots

-Separating two dots before printing them.
+Separating two dots before printing them in the command line.
 The length between the dots are asked as well.

 ## Example of two dots separated from each other